kartikeydwi1997/CS6650_final_project/chat_room_with_gpt/README.md

 ### 1. In order to setup the project you need to add the dependency in your
     > File->Project Structure-> Module

 ### 2. The next step is to import the Database.
-You can find the sql file in the root directory of the project.
+You can find the sql file named as BSDS.ncx in the root directory of the project.
 Import the file in your mysql workbench or any other database management tool.

 ### 3. The connection name is BSDS, and it has two databases db1 and db2.
 You can change the connection name in the code if you want to use a different name.